 Category data: What households buy.
 The ONS uses expenditure surveys to calculate what households actually spend their money on, both the total spent and the breakdown by category (food, alcohol and tobacco, clothing and footwear, furniture and household goods, communications, restaurants and hotels, housing, etc).
 This spending is used to weight each category that that the average price increase for each category can be used to make the final overall CPI result.
 Separate indices are created for regions, age groups and demographic groups.

 There are differences in CPI compared to RPI.
 RPI includes owner-occupier housing costs, but limits its calculations to UK households only (the CPI includes tourist spending and students) and excludes the two extremes of highest-income households and pensioner households that are mainly dependent on state benefits.

-The CPI excludes owner-occupier housing costs like mortgage payments, estate agents’ fees, housing depreciation and council tax (which are included in RPI), although the CPIH does include an estimate of owner-occupier housing costs, but this is not used for adjusting for inflation.
-It is still being tried out.
+The CPI excludes owner-occupier housing costs like mortgage payments, estate agents’ fees, housing depreciation and council tax (which are included in RPI), although the CPIH does include an estimate of owner-occupier housing costs.

 The CPI uses a different mathematical formula from the RPI to calculate changes in the index.
 The old Carli formula (used by RPI) to calculate arithmetic averages for price changes is not used by any of the 30 advanced countries surveyed by the ONS, because it tends to exaggerate any upward trend and does not return to base if the price increase is reversed.
 Instead the CPI uses a geometric average which is more suitable where indices are serially correlated (as price indexes often are), is more stable and generally rises at a slower rate than the arithmetic average.